tmarchBU/CS611Legends/Legends/README.txt

 ---
 rules files:
 LegendRules.java
+LegendsValorRules.java

-Stores static variables for all the rules of Legends (the constant values).
+LegendRules stores static variables for all the rules of Legends (the constant values).
+LegendsValorRules does the same for new rules unique to LegendsValorGame.
 Implements a .configure method that allows the player to personalize their game experience.
 Input validation is NOT implemented for simplicity, this would take too long.
 But all settings can be changed, from hero/monster settings to board size.
 ---
 game files:
 Game.java